Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Shed

-Cheapest verified all-inclusive option.
+Cheapest no-commitment all-inclusive option.
 Multiple formats available: weekly injection, sublingual lozenges, oral drops.

 TrimRx